-This post is part of my personal challenge to bake my way through all the challenges of the Great British Bake Off.
-The challenge below is the technical challenge for week four (dessert week) of series three: crème caramel.
+This post is part of my challenge to bake my way through all the challenges of the Great British Bake Off.
+The challenge below is the technical challenge for week six (pudding week) of series three: a Queen of Puddings.

 I like British food.
 I always feel bad that it has such a poor reputation globally, since the decline of British cooking really comes from the hardship of rationing during – and after, of course – the Second World War, when British cooks had learned to rely on powdered egg, corned beef and old heels of leaden bread to keep themselves and their families fed.
 Before that, British food was creative, adventurous, and even sustained a good reputation in Europe – it wasn’t all the boiled vegetables of popular imagination.
 I’ve leafed through plenty of original magazines from the 1910s in the British Library and some of the recipes are surprisingly fresh and modern sounding.
 Contemporary British cooking, of course, draws on influences from around the world as well as relying on local, seasonal and traditional flavours and techniques.